"The Infinite Resource” by Ramez Naam"

-In the first parts of the book, Naam gives a lot of information about the current state of Earth’s atmosphere and the dangerous changes that will continue if we don’t act (and, to a lesser extent, even if we do act).
-Besides climate, he also discusses other kinds of resource depletion, for example, the over-fishing of the oceans.
+In the first parts of the book, Naam gives a lot of information about the current state of Earth’s atmosphere and the dangerous changes that will continue if we don’t act.
+Besides climate, he also discusses other kinds of resource depletion, for example the over-fishing of the oceans.
 Throughout, he succeeds in remaining factual and gives lots of convincing data.

 After this – sobering – account of the status quo, Raam describes how humanity, through the “infinite resource” of innovation, has again and again achieved incredible improvements in the usage of natural resources.
-Examples include the staggering drop of agricultural area needed to feed one person, the successful fight against acid rain (caused by SO2) and ozone depletion (caused by CFCs).
+One example is the staggering drop of agricultural area needed to feed one person.
+Other examples are the successful fight against acid rain (caused by SO2) and ozone depletion (caused by CFCs).

-In the later parts of the book, Naam argues that we have a good chance of succeeding again, but that the suffering we will cause along the way will be a lot less if we act proactively.
-And he proposes a remarkable concrete (and convincing) course of action, including: fixing the market to include the costs for environmental damage, investing in long-term R&D, overcome our reflexes and embrace technologies that seem alien, and drive education, in particular in the developing world.
+In the later parts of the book, Naam argues that we have a good chance of succeeding again.
+However, the suffering we will cause along the way will be a lot less if we act proactively.
+He proposes a remarkably concrete (and convincing) course of action, including: